 - 4–6 oz. feta cheese crumbles

-- Prepare quinoa as directed.
+- Prepare quinoa according to package instructions.

 - Thaw shrimp if necessary.